Single-gender world: In other media

+Vandread, an anime series from 2000, begins with the premise that men and women separated some time after the colonization of space and moved to different planets, Taraak and Mejeer, respectively, and have been at war with each other for decades.
+Due to circumstances, a small group of men and women are forced to cooperate to return home from the depths of space and fight a common enemy.

+All vampires in 2007 New Zealand film Perfect Creature are males.

+The Minions are an all-male species of small, yellow creatures that appear in Illumination's Despicable Me franchise (2010–present).

+LISA: The Painful is a 2014 post-apocalyptic role-playing video game that takes place in a wasteland called Olathe.
+Once a normal town, following an unseen cataclysm known as "The Flash", all women have perished, and humanity was left with no way to reproduce.

-The science fiction show The Orville featured a character Bortus played by Peter Macon who is a member of an exclusively masculine society where female births are very rare.
+The 2017 science fiction show The Orville featured a character Bortus played by Peter Macon who is a member of an exclusively masculine society, the Moclans, where female births are very rare.
 In the show's second episode, Bortus' female child was surgically turned male against his wishes.

-In DC Comics, the Gargareans are an all-male tribe of undead Greek warriors, revived by Zeus to serve as male counterparts to the Amazons of Themyscira, living on the Island of Thalarion forbidden to women; their king is the specially created homosexual wonder warrior Achilles Warkiller.
-A year earlier, DC Comics created the male Amazons of Elysium, which are the female-dominated Earth-11 gender-reversed version of the Amazons of Themyscira; their champion is Prince Dane of Elysium, the Wonder Man.

 Ungendered worlds

 Still other worlds are presented without a local concept of gender or after gender has been made obsolete.
 Marge Piercy's Woman on the Edge of Time features a post-apocalyptic world populated by gender-neutral people.
 In Ann Leckie's Imperial Radch, the most prominent space empire of humanity no longer divides its population by gender, but some nations in other star systems still do.